-The deposition of Thorotrast is dependant on its radiological use, preparation method, and the age of the preparation; however, the major site is the reticulo-endothelial system such as liver, spleen, bone marrow, lymph nodes.
-A plain film of the abdomen demonstrate fine, irregular metallic densities distributed throughout the liver, spleen and parapancreatic lymph nodes 4.
+The deposition of Thorotrast is dependant on its radiological use, preparation method, and the age of the preparation; however, the primary site is the reticuloendothelial system such as liver, spleen, bone marrow, lymph nodes.
+A plain radiograph of the abdomen demonstrates fine, irregular metallic densities distributed throughout the liver, spleen and parapancreatic lymph nodes 4.

 Thorotrast is carcinogenic with hepatic angiosarcomas being the classical thorotrast-related neoplasm.
 Other thorotrast-related neoplasms include:

 - 1. Bohatirchuk FP, Jeletzky TF, Ivan LP.
 Contact historadiography of nervous tissue impregnated with thorotrast.
 Am J Roentgenol Radium Ther Nucl Med.
 1973;118 (4): 923-6. - Pubmed citation

 - 2. Tondreau RL.
 The retrospectoscope.
 Egas Moniz 1874-1955.
 Radiographics.
 1985;5 (6): 994-7.
 Radiographics (citation) - Pubmed citation

 - 3. Stover BJ.
 Effects of Thorotrast in humans.
 Health Phys.
 1983;44 Suppl 1 : 253-7. - Pubmed citation